-In order to submit the full application, you must register on the Eurostars website and upload your proposal directly in the Eurostars application platform, latest on the 12th September 2019 at 20:00 CET.
+In order to submit the full application, you must register on the Eurostars website and upload your proposal directly in the Eurostars application platform, latest on the 12th September 2019 at 20:00 CEST.
 (Or, you can delay your application to the next cut-off date in February 2020.)

 The Eurostars application is submitted by the main partner on behalf of the consortium.
 The application shall be evaluated in the general Eurostars evaluation, independently from the project outline comments given by KIAT, VINNOVA or Business Finland.